Preparation for going live

 - Implement the code freeze.
 We recommend having a code freeze at least two weeks before going live.

 - Double-check the go-live date.
 If any of the preceding tasks aren’t complete, postpone your go-live or discuss with us how to complete them in time.
 DNS changes are especially sensitive to deadlines.
-Due to the way the DNS system works, any DNS changes take time to take effect.
+Because of the way the DNS system works, any DNS changes take time to take effect.

 - Make sure that the rollback strategy is still valid.
 Check that you have everything you need to recover from an unforeseen issue with the newest version of the project you are deploying.